King Crimson: 1994–1999: The Double Trio, Vrooom, Thrak and the ProjeKcts

-1999–2003: The Double Duo, The Construkction of Light and The Power to Believe
+1999–2003: The Double Duo, The ConstruKction of Light and The Power to Believe

-In October 1999, King Crimson reconvened.
-Tony Levin was busy working as a session musician and decided to take a hiatus from the group, so the remaining members (Fripp, Belew, Gunn and Mastelotto) formed the "Double Duo" to write and record The Construkction of Light at Belew's home studio in Mount Juliet, Tennessee.
-Fripp was inspired by Tool's album Undertow during the writing process of The Construkction of Light.
+King Crimson reconvened in 1999.
+With Levin busy with session work, and believing Bruford to be more concerned with his jazz band Earthworks than Crimson, Fripp decided the next phase of King Crimson would be a "Double Duo" of himself, Belew, Gunn, and Mastelotto.
+This line-up recorded The ConstruKction of Light at Belew's home studio in Mount Juliet, Tennessee.
+Fripp was inspired by Tool's album Undertow during the writing process of The ConstruKction of Light.
 Released in May 2000, the album reached No. 129 in the UK.
-Most of the pieces were metallic, harsh and industrial metal–influenced in sound.
-They featured Mastelotto performing exclusively on electronic drums, Gunn taking over the bass role on Warr Guitar, and a different take on the interlocking guitar sound that the band had pioneered in the 1980s.
-With the exception of an industrial blues (sung by Belew through a voice changer under the pseudonym of "Hooter J. Johnson"), the songs were dense and complex.
-The album contains the fourth installment of "Larks' Tongues in Aspic".
+Most of the pieces were metallic, harsh and industrial metal–influenced, featuring Mastelotto performing exclusively on electronic drums, Gunn taking over the bass role on Warr Guitar, and a different take on the interlocking guitars of the 1980s quartet.
+With the exception of an "industrial blues" sung by Belew through a voice changer (under the pseudonym of "Hooter J. Johnson"), the songs were dense and complex.
+The album also contained the fourth installment of "Larks' Tongues in Aspic".
 It received a negative reception for lacking new ideas.
-The band recorded an album of improvised instrumentals at the same time, and released them under the name ProjeKct X, on the CD Heaven and Earth.
+At the same time as recording The ConstruKction of Light, the band also recorded an album of improvised instrumentals, Heaven and Earth, released under the name ProjeKct X.